ibm-cloud-docs/vpc/vsi_is_migrate_from_classic_infra.md

     1. Download the stable [virtio-win drivers ISO](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso){: external} from Fedora.
     2. Locate the downloaded ISO and double-click it to mount it.
     3. From the mounted ISO, run `virtio-win-guest-tools.exe` and complete the installation.
-3. Install and configure Cloudbase-Init by completing steps 4.d through 4.h in [Creating a Windows custom image](/docs/vpc?topic=vpc-create-windows-custom-image).
-Make sure to modify the Cloudbase-Init configuration files and Unattend file according to the instructions and then run Sysprep.
+3. Install and configure [Cloudbase-Init](https://cloudbase.it/cloudbase-init/){: external}.
+Update the Cloudbase-Init configuration files and then run Sysprep.
+For more information, see the [Cloudbase-Init Tutorial](https://cloudbase-init.readthedocs.io/en/latest/tutorial.html){: external}.

 ### Step 4 - Create an image template of your customized virtual server instance
 {: #migrate-new-image template}